kaushalpatil12/Online-Exam-System/README.md

 - Use following command to run the project
 -  `mvn exec:java`
 - If aobve command is not working, try `mvn clean install` & then try above command.

+For Complete Details or Synopsis ping  Me 📧 - kupatil122@gmail.com